-THE Word Reverence has had the Fate of many, indeed of almost all, good Words, and done much Mischief: It signifies a solemn Regard paid to the Persons of Men of Gravity, of Religion, and of Authority.
-By these Qualifications Men are entitled to it.
-But when the Pride and Craft of Men, who have no real Gravity, no real Religion, or a foolish one, and only a pretended or an abfurd Authority, would annex Reverence only to grave or grotesque Names, it becomes as ridiculous to Men of good Sense, as it feems awful to fuch as have none.
-Reverence belongs only to reverend Qualities and reverend Actions.
-As to Names and Habits, the more grave they are, the more ludicrous they become, when worn by Persons who live loosely, and act ludicroufly.
+The word reverence has had the fate of many, indeed of almost all, good words, and done much mischief: It signifies a solemn regard paid the persons of men of gravity, of religion, and of authority.
+By these qualifications men are entitled to it.
+But when the pride and craft of men who have no real gravity, no real religion, or a foolish one, and only a pretended or an absurd authority, would annex reverence only to grave or grotesque names, it becomes as ridiculous to men of good sense, as it seems awful to such as have none.
+Reverence belongs only to reverend qualities and reverend actions.
+As to names and habits, the more grave they are, the more ludicrous they become, when worn by persons who live loosely, and act ludicrously.

-Garments fignify nothing themselves. grow first solemn, by being first worn by Men of Character and Solemnity: But the most solemn Garment becomes contemptible and diverting upon the Back of a Droll, a Buffoon, or upon a Cheat or Mountebank of any kind.
-The gravest Man alive dreffed up in the Cap and Coat of a Harlequin, would look like a Harlequin; and the gravest Speech that he could make, would be laughed at: Yet a Coat of many Colours was a Coat

-Coat of Value in the East in Jacob's Time, and his favourite Son Joseph wore one.
-Nor do our own Ladies lose any Respect by wearing all the Colours of the Peacock and the Rainbow.
-On the other side, the gravest Clothes put upon burlesque Animals, will look burlesque.
-A Monkey in a deep Coat, and a broad Beaver, would be still more a Monkey, and his Grimace would be still more diverting Grimace; and a Hog in a pair of Jack-Boots, and a Coat of Mail, would make no formidable Figure, notwithstanding his warlike
+Garments signify nothing themselves.
+They grow first solemn, by being worn by men of character and solemnity: But the most solemn garment becomes contemptible and diverting upon the back of a droll, a buffoon, or upon a cheat or mountebank of any kind.
+The gravest man alive drest up in the cap and coat of a harlequin, would look like a harlequin; and the gravest speech that he could make, would be laughed at: Yet a coat of many colours was a coat of value in the East, in Jacob's time, and his favourite son Joseph wore one.
+Nor do our own ladies lose any respect by wearing all the colours of the peacock and the rainbow.
+On the other side, the gravest clothes put upon burlesque animals, will look burlesque.
+A monkey in a deep coat, and a broad beaver, would be still more a monkey, and his grimace would be still more diverting grimace; and a hog in a pair of jack-boots, and a coat of mail, would make no formidable figure, notwithstanding his warlike equipment.